Sep. 2022, restored the audio samples and implemented embedded browser players.

 - RAP10/AT Roland Production Audio Card from 1994 included a stereo 16bit 44.1kHz DSP.

 Roland GS – Sound Canvas

-Created in 1991 and pushed by Roland the proprietary GS format is a backwards compatible extension to General MIDI.
-GS products even reached the consumer market first and the format allowed for more varieties of instruments than GM plus it gave Roland flexibility for future enhancements.
+Created in 1991 and pushed by Roland, the proprietary GS format is a backward compatible extension to General MIDI.
+GS products even reached the consumer market first and the format allowed for more varieties of instruments than GM, plus it gave Roland flexibility for future enhancements.

 Select Roland computer modules.

-First released to the public in 1994 the XG format is another proprietary extension to the General MIDI standard.
-While it offered a greater variety of instruments than either GM or GS it was never directly supported by DOS games.
-Though the product range’s General MIDI playback performance was different enough for the format to earn its own gamer fan-base.
+First released to the public in 1994, the XG format is another proprietary extension to the General MIDI standard.
+While it offered a greater variety of instruments than either GM or GS, it was never directly supported by DOS games.
+However the product’s General MIDI playback performance was different enough for the format to earn its gamer fan base.

 General MIDI Emulation

 Operating systems of the late 1990s and 2000s included MIDI drivers and software playback in the core system.
 Windows once had Microsoft GS Wavetable SW Synth based on a product from Roland.
 In comparison, OSX used QuickTime Music Synthesizer.
 As of 2022, neither Microsoft nor Apple licenses nor includes MIDI support.